elcorto/docwatch/README.md

 Both filters have slightly different syntax, but the example here should work in both.
 We recommend `pandoc-xons`, which has nice support for naming references automatically, e.g. `+@eq:foo` becomes "eq.
-1" instead just "1".
+1" instead of just "1".

 Please see also [examples/md.md] for much more, such as customizations settings in the metadata header (e.g. `xnos-capitalise`).